How does team membership affect billing?

 This page answers frequently asked questions about Netlify billing.
 Visit our billing page for instructions on how to change your billing information, access payment history, and more.
-If you have questions that aren't answered by the docs, you can visit our Community forum to ask questions about pricing and plans.
+If you have questions that aren’t answered by the docs, you can visit our Support Forums to ask questions about pricing and plans.

 Metered features are priced based on your usage.
 When a site’s usage of a metered feature reaches the limit of the current level, it triggers an automatic upgrade to the next level, or purchase of an extra usage package.
 (Refer to the pricing page for details on which usage thresholds trigger which type of upgrade or purchase.)